swissup/swissup.github.io/m1/attributepages/option-based-page/frontend.md

 ### Product listing page

-This page uses `Description and children` display mode and could be used as fully functional category page.
+This page uses `Description and children` display mode and could be used as absolutely functional category page.

-Products listing settings are inherited from category page settings.
+Products listing settings are the same as category page settings.

 ![Product listing page](/images/attributepages/option-based-page/frontend/white_color.png)

 ### Brand landing page

-This page is used as a brand landing page.
+This page is used as brand landing page.
 It uses `description` Display mode to hide brand related products from this page, and changes page layout to `1column`

 ![Brand landing page](/images/attributepages/option-based-page/frontend/brand_history_page.png)